andywootton/General/clojure.md

  Javadoc: (javadoc java-object-or-class-here)
     Exit: Control+D or (exit) or (quit)
  Results: Stored in vars *1, *2, *3, an exception in *e

-I seem to have skipped some of Leiningen's environmental set-up.